aragon/hack/docs/guides-agent-app.md

 You should see that after `dao install <your organization's name> agent` we pass in two [global options](https://hack.aragon.org/docs/cli-intro.html#global-options): `--environment` and `--ipfs-rpc`.

-> Note: As an alternative to passing the `--ipfs-rpc` option, you can also choose to run `aragon ipfs` in another terminal.
+> Note: As an alternative to passing the `--ipfs-rpc` option, you can also choose to run `aragon ipfs start` in another terminal.

 <details>
 <summary>Tell me more about aragon ipfs and these global options.</summary>